 Marketing of Farm Products.

 Farm Market.
-A farm market, as defined in Section 20 of this Zoning Law, is permitted, provided the farm consists of seven (7) acres or more of land and the maximum internal floor area does not exceed five thousand (5,000) square feet.
+A farm market, as defined in Section 20 of this Zoning Law, is permitted, provided the maximum internal floor area does not exceed five thousand (5,000) square feet.
 Sufficient parking shall be provided for the intended use so that customers will not park on roads.

 Farm Stand or Roadside Stand.
 A farm stand or roadside stand, as defined in Section 20 of this Zoning Law, is permitted, subject to the following: